muffato/muffato.github.io/cv.md

 _QA, 2024_

-Course on programme management, building up on project-management notions (see below).
+Course on programme management, building upon project management fundamentals.
+Principles and approaches have made it easier to work with senior leaders and to discuss change across large areas.

 ## Professional Scrum Master

-_2020_
+_scrum.org, 2020_

 Scrum is a leading Agile methodology.
+I briefly experimented with it in Ensembl Comparabefore embracing it more broadly in my Tree of Life team.

 ## Project Fundamentals Qualification (PFQ) certification